michalsi/lister/README.md

 The `--basetemp` option is used to specify a custom directory for temporary test files.
 This is particularly important for this project to avoid issues with the default .tmp folder created by `pytest`, which is typically hidden and would otherwise be excluded by the script's logic.
-By using `--basetemp=test_tmp_di`r, we ensure that temporary files do not interfere with the script's file listing and processing behavior.
+By using `--basetemp=test_tmp_dir`, we ensure that temporary files do not interfere with the script's file listing and processing behavior.

 ### Code coverage
 To generate a code coverage report: